AriFordsham/GHCWiki/status/ghc-8.0.1.md

 - Support for [implicit parameters providing callstacks/source locations](explicit-call-stack/implicit-locations), allowing you to have a light-weight means of getting a call-stack in a Haskell application. ([ Phab:D861](https://phabricator.haskell.org/D861))

-- Better optimization diagnostics.
-The compiler will now attempt to warn the user a rewrite rule may not fire due to missing `INLINE`

 - Support for wildcards in data and type family instances ([ Phab:1092](https://phabricator.haskell.org/1092))

 ### In-flight, and likely to land in time